mashmahmood/codinggame_stealtheflag/README.md

 These steps of evolution were not like always progressively better.
 It's just that some of the counter measures were very adaptive with some measures.
 So, it was a continous back and forth intense battle between the competitors.

-#### I think there are more opportunities to create a much better and optimized solution that would perform better.
+##### Credits to the ones who created this game.
+I think there are more opportunities to create a much better and optimized solution that would perform better.
 If the contest went on for a little longer, we probably might have seen some new steps of evolution in the game by now.
 But, for now, it is as it is.
 Until, someone comes with more clever solution.
-Credits to the ones who created this game.

 ### KEYWORDS
 - Runner: The bot that I send to capture opponent flag